- Discover CSUB

 - Children's Center

 - Health, Safety And Wellness

 - Student Recreation Center

 - Student Rights & Responsibilities

 Good advising is critical to students’ success at CSUB.

 In the Department of Psychology, all majors are assigned a faculty advisor based on the list below.
 Assigned advisors stay with their students until graduation.
-We encourage students to see their individual advisor or a group advisor each quarter to stay on track and be sure they take the best classes for their unique needs and interests.
+We encourage students to see their individual advisor or a group advisor each semester to stay on track and be sure they take the best classes for their unique needs and interests.
 The University requires students to see an advisor at least once each year.

 Some advising issues require extended discussion and one-on-one time with an advisor.
 These discussions often center on things like career planning, long-term schedule planning, study strategies, difficulties in the major, getting involved in important extracurricular activities, and graduate school.
-Most of the time, however, advising focuses on picking appropriate classes for the next quarter.
+Most of the time, however, advising focuses on picking appropriate classes for the next semester.

 Using the group advising format, about 20 students meet with a faculty advisor or two, along with some student peer advisors in a computer lab to choose classes.
 Students come to these sessions with a tentative schedule they have created using resources developed by the Department and available for downloading (see box on the right).
 During group advising sessions, advisors will answer student questions, check tentative schedules, troubleshoot registration problems, and monitor progress through the major and other university requirements.

 While most advising during the “crunch” can be conducted in a group setting, the Psychology faculty recognize that some advising situations require one-on-one appointments with individual advisors.
 If you request an individual appointment during this time, you should justify your request with one of the following reasons: